jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Concerned with long recloser timer (45s) - this will push out the restore timing

+- WHAT SHOULD DICTATE PROPER RECLOSE FROM LOCKOUT TIMES??

 CIRCUIT AUTOMATION SETTINGS:
 - Pine River - 34500V (19920V L-G)
 	- Circuit 1